Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: The architecture of SyntAGM

 where $b_t\in\{0,1\}$ denotes successful compilation and $E_t$ is a (possibly empty) set of error messages; $a_t\in\{0,1\}$ is a binary flag that signals alignment and $S_t$ is a textual assessment discussing misalignment.
 The following binary signal, representing successful compilation and alignment to prompt intent

 is used to determine when to terminate and return the final model--data pair.
-The evaluator thus supplies both a {\em binary gate} and textual feedback for both AML syntax errors and prompt intent.
+The evaluator thus supplies both a {\em binary gate} and textual feedback to guide revision for both AML syntax errors and prompt intent.

-\paragraph{Self-reflection $M_{sr}$} When syntax errors or a misalignment are encountered (i.e. $r_t=0$), the system generates a revision prompt that contains the latest attempt and the evaluator's feedback.
+{\bf Self-reflection $M_{sr}$.} When syntax errors or a misalignment are encountered (i.e. $r_t=0$), the system generates a revision prompt that contains the latest attempt and the evaluator's feedback.
 The prompt either comprises syntax-repair guidance if $E_t\neq\emptyset$, or alignment-repair guidance if $E_t=\emptyset$ but $a_t=0$; in both cases, it instructs the LLM to implement minimal edits and preserve modelling intent.
 Note that the same LLM backend acts as a revision policy:

 In practice, $M_{sr}$ and $M_g$ are the same LLM, which is conditioned on different instructions and evidence.
 More specifically, compiler diagnostics and assessor critiques are the pieces of information that direct the next attempt.